Neuropathy of the foot is quite a common problem suffered by many individuals who have some form of Neuropathy or even Diabetes.

 - Smooth and seamless interior with extra depth and wider width design for less pressure and irritation.

-- Wider widths available and has an extra depth design for more toe room.
+- Wider widths are available; an extra-depth design is required for more toe room.

-- The Ortho-Cushioning system is lightweight with an air-cushioned sole for maximum comfort, shock absorbency, and support.
+- The Ortho-Cushioning system is a lightweight, air-cushioned sole designed for maximum comfort, shock absorbency, and support.
+It’s particularly beneficial for individuals with conditions such as Neuropathy and arthritis.

 4